chenlewis/FHAG-with-BOIL/README.md

 This is the implementation of the method proposed in "Distortion Model based Spectral Augmentation for Generalized Recaptured Document Detection" with pytorch(1.9.0, gpu version).
 The associated datasets are available upon request.

+##Introduction
+In this work, we improve DPAD approaches by addressing two limitations of existing FDA methods.
+We establish a BOIL method that locates the BOI related to the recapturing operation and propose a FHAG strategy that enhances halftoning features in the BOI.

 ## Environment Request

 python == 3.10.6